FGAA-FPN: Foreground-Guided Angle-Aware Feature Pyramid Network for Oriented Object Detection: Introduction

-A common direction is to introduce attention or contextual modeling into the pyramid to enhance feature aggregation \cite{du2024object,wang2023mfanet,han2024foreground}.
+A common direction is to introduce attention~\cite{du2024object,wang2023mfanet} or contextual modeling into the pyramid to enhance feature aggregation~\cite{han2024foreground}.
 However, such global modulation often lacks an explicit mechanism to separate foreground from background, especially in scenes containing complex land textures, coastlines, and densely packed instances.
-Background responses can therefore propagate across pyramid levels, weakening the representation of small or low-contrast objects and amplifying false positives \cite{min2022attentional}.
-This suggests that multi-scale fusion should be complemented by targeted, foreground-aware modulation, particularly at lower pyramid levels where spatial details are rich but also most susceptible to clutter.
+Background responses can therefore propagate across pyramid levels, weakening the representation of small or low-contrast objects and amplifying false positives ~\cite{min2022attentional}.
+This motivates explicit foreground calibration at lower pyramid levels, where spatial details are rich but also most susceptible to clutter.
+Different from generic foreground attention, such calibration is expected to provide weakly supervised objectness guidance before top-down propagation, thereby reducing the spread of background responses across scales.

 In parallel, oriented detection crucially depends on modeling object orientation and spatial structure.
-Prior approaches incorporate orientation cues through proposal-level geometric alignment such as RoI Transformer \cite{ding2019learning}, rotation-equivariant representations as in ReDet \cite{han2021redet}, and more recent attention- or frequency-driven designs \cite{qin2021fcanet,min2022attentional,fu2024fadl}.
-While effective, these mechanisms are often confined to proposal refinement or a single feature space, and the role of orientation modeling in multi-scale feature interaction remains under-explored.
+Prior approaches incorporate orientation cues through proposal-level geometric alignment such as RoI Transformer~\cite{ding2019learning}, rotation-equivariant representations as in ReDet~\cite{han2021redet}, and more recent attention-~\cite{min2022attentional} or frequency-driven designs~\cite{fu2024fadl}.
+While effective, these mechanisms are often confined to proposal refinement, orientation-sensitive feature transformation, or final regression, and the role of orientation modeling in multi-scale feature interaction remains under-explored.
 In practice, directional cues can be diluted during cross-level fusion, and background interference further disrupts consistent orientation propagation across scales.

-These challenges mirror a broader observation in vision systems: robust performance under complex inputs often benefits from explicitly structured representations and controllable feature modulation rather than relying solely on uniform global mixing.
-Similar principles have been validated in controllable synthesis and generation, where structured conditioning and selective enhancement of task-relevant regions improve robustness and consistency \cite{shen2024imagpose,shen2024advancing,shen2025boosting,shen2025imagdressing}.
-Motivated by this perspective, we revisit feature pyramid design for oriented detection and ask how to explicitly inject foreground guidance and orientation-aware interaction into multi-scale fusion.
+This motivates injecting orientation cues into high-level feature interaction itself, so that feature aggregation can be guided not only by content affinity but also by relative directional compatibility.